Skip to content

 When Hohn sizes, he isn’t just looking at the quality of the moat.
 He’s looking at the cost of B. GE sits at 27% because the moat is absolute and the position was accumulated at attractive prices.
 But the direction of marginal capital — the next dollar, the one Hohn is actively deploying — systematically goes to the Freesurfers.
 He doesn’t trim GE to buy more GE.
 He trims rails to build Visa, Moody’s, and S&P Global.

 Sizing reveals conviction more honestly than words.
-And Hohn’s conviction, measured in billions, points in one direction: toward the top of the quality gradient, where B is zero.
+And Hohn’s conviction, measured in billions, points in one direction: toward the top of the quality gradient, where the cost of B is zero.

 The Prison of Size